akutz/go-interface-values/docs/03-escape-analysis/02-leak.md

 Value types such as built-in numeric types, structs, and arrays are not elgible to be leaked.
 That does not mean they are never placed on the heap, it just means a parameter of `int32` is not going to send you running for a mop anytime soon.

+If the above criteria is met, then a parameter will leak if:

+* The variable is returned from the same function and/or
+* is assigned to a sink outside of the stack frame to which the variable belongs.

 ## Leak destination

 There are two primary types of leaks:

 * leaking (to a sink)
 * leaking to result

 ### Leaking (to a sink)